anishrana2001/Openshift/RHCE/V-9.0/06-01 Role-from-galaxy.md

 ## Task 2: Create a playbook called `/home/student/ansible/ansible-galaxy-role1.yaml`
  1. The playbook contains a play which run on `lab` host group and use the role `zabbix-anish`
  2. This playbook also contains a play which run on `webserver` host group and use the role `squid-anish`
+ 3. This playbook must contain a play which run on `webserver` host group and use the role `phpinfo`

 #### We just need to add 2 roles in the given file.